EnriqueMoran/BittleXboxController/README.md

 # BittleXboxController
 Control your Bittle using Xbox One controller.

-Connect to Bittle through WiFi (Linux & Windows) or Bluetooth (Linux) and start controlling your Bittle with a Xbox controller.
+Connect to Bittle through WiFi, Bluetooth or Serial and start controlling your Bittle with a Xbox controller.

 ![alt tag](/readme_images/gif1.gif)